aymane-maghouti/Youtube-data-pipeline/README.md

 ## Project Steps

 ### Step 1: Web Scraping
 In this step, the YouTube API and Python were used to extract data from a specific YouTube channel.
-This data typically includes video metadata such as titles, views, likes, dislikes, and comments.
+This data typically includes video metadata such as titles, views, likes, Title,Published date ...

 ### Step 2: CSV File Creation
 After extracting the data, it was transformed and cleaned using the Pandas library in Python.
 Once the data was in a structured and organized format, it was exported to a CSV file.
 This CSV file serves as an intermediary data storage format.